Royal Rumble (2000): Aftermath

 Triple H and Cactus Jack's feud continued into No Way Out, the following pay-per-view.
 On the January 31 episode of Raw is War, Jack fought Triple H in a match where Mick Foley beat Triple H down.
 The following week, Triple H, in an attempt to end their feud, made a match between the two for the WWF Championship at No Way Out, but Foley would have to retire if he lost.
 Jack then decided that the match would be a Hell in a Cell match.

+Eight days after the Royal Rumble, the "Radicalz" (Chris Benoit, Eddie Guerrero, Perry Saturn, and Dean Malenko) arrived in the WWF from World Championship Wrestling (WCW), supposedly brought in by Cactus Jack, then the following week on Raw Is War, they all turned on Jack when it was revealed that Triple H was the one that signed them to WWF contracts.
+They would make their PPV debut at No Way Out wrestling as a three-man team (Eddie Guerrero was injured and unable to wrestle).

 The feud between Big Show and The Rock, which was in its infancy at the time, kicked into high gear after the finish to the Royal Rumble match.
-While the television cameras never actually showed this to the viewing audience, the sequence where Rock used Big Show’s momentum to eliminate the big man and pull himself back into the ring ended with Rock accidentally touching the floor with both feet before Big Show’s feet hit.
-The unintentional botched move was worked into the feud, where Big Show began claiming Rock had touched first and that he had indisputable video evidence of his victory (which consisted of a shot from a different camera filming the side of the ring where the elimination took place, and which clearly proved Big Show’s statement).
-Once the evidence was shown to Triple H, Big Show received a match with Rock at No Way Out for the WrestleMania championship shot.
+While the television cameras never actually showed this to the viewing audience, the sequence where The Rock used Big Show's momentum to eliminate the big man and pull himself back into the ring ended with The Rock accidentally touching the floor with both feet before Big Show's feet hit.
+The unintentional botched move was worked into the feud, where Big Show began claiming The Rock had touched first and that he had indisputable video evidence of his victory (which consisted of a shot from a different camera filming the side of the ring where the elimination took place, and which clearly proved Big Show's statement).
+Once the evidence was shown to Triple H, Big Show received a match with The Rock at No Way Out for the WrestleMania championship shot.
+Sixteen years later, The Rock made a special return to Raw and ran into the Big Show backstage; after bringing up the 2000 Royal Rumble match, The Rock admitted that Big Show legitimately should have been declared the winner.